Area:

 Photo: Sten Jansin

 Externally, the design team preserved the tower’s original silhouette by making only minimal changes.
 Inside, they carefully maintained the original layout and built-in features.
-They meticulously cleaned and repainted the grand wooden staircase, all windows, and other carpentry details with linseed oil paint in their original color.
+They meticulously cleaned and repainted the grand wooden staircase, all windows, and other carpentry details with linseed oil paint in their original colour.
 Additionally, they designed and crafted a new entrance door to match the original design.

 Today, parts of the tower serve the public, now housing a café and exhibition spaces.